tsengyushiang/notes/git/revert-merge-request.md

 ## Merge without code review accidentally

 - what happened:
-  - `feature2`'s author accidentally click the merge button on MR
+  - `feature2`'s author accidentally click the merge button on gitlab merge request ui.
   - Then, gitlab automatically merge `feature2` and `feature1` into `dev`, and both MR is mark as merged.
+  - `feature1` and `feature2` can no longer merge to `dev`, becase they already exist in history.

 ```mermaid
 gitGraph